blog posts

 What is the XML language?

-XML data is self-descriptive and self-defined, meaning that the data structure is built into the data, so the data gets there and there is no need to build a previous structure to store the data.
+XML data is self-descriptive and self-defined, meaning that the data structure is built into the data, so the data gets there and there is no need to create a previous structure to store the data.
 It is understood dynamically in XML.
 It is also not a replacement for HTML, as it is designed to describe itself, to transfer data rather than display it.
 XML is platform-independent and language-independent.

 Why XML?